Definition

 Several models have been developed: in one case (model A) the software used for the model is WEKA (Waikato Environment for Knowledge Analysis), an open source workbench.
 In this case we used 13 chemical descriptors.

-The algorithm used for modelling is Random Forest that constructs a "forest" of random "trees".
+The algorithm used for modeling is Random Forest that constructs a "forest" of random "trees" (this model has been implemented in the CAESAR software).

 A second model (model B) was developed using Adaptive Fuzzy Partition (AFP) – AFP was used to develop classification models implementing a fuzzy partition algorithm.
 It models relations between molecular descriptors and chemical activities by dynamically dividing the descriptor space into a set of fuzzy partitioned subspaces.
 The aim of this algorithm is to select the descriptor and the cut position that allow to get the maximal difference between the two fuzzy rule scores generated by the new subspaces.
 The score is determined by the weighted average of the chemical activity values in an active subspace A and in its neighbouring subspaces.